 - understanding how geological processes work

-- geological hazard mapping such as earthquake risk
+- mapping geological hazards, such as historic earthquakes

 - analysing risks to Australia's electricity infrastructure

-- helping to identify potential mineral and energy resources at a broad regional scale, not at a local property scale
+- helping to identify mineral and energy resource potential on a broad regional scale.

-AusLAMP requires Geoscience Australia staff, its collaborators and/or its contractors to access sites on various land holdings including farms, national parks and Indigenous lands.
-No land will be entered without prior consultation with land owners, and other relevant stakeholders.
+AusLAMP requires Geoscience Australia, its collaborators and contractors to access sites on various landholdings, including farms, national parks and Indigenous lands.
+Prior agreement to access these sites is always sought through consultation with landowners, traditional owners and other relevant stakeholders.

 AusLAMP in detail